andrelaszlo/kisi-challenge/README.md

 retention: 7.days.seconds.to_i,
 # How long to wait until trying to execute a job again
 retry_delay: 5.minutes.seconds,
+# Delivery mode, valid options are :at_most_once or :at_least_once
+# At most once: Optimistically ack messages, risking lost jobs
+# (on a worker crash)
+# At least once: Don't ack until the job is successful, risking
+# duplicate jobs (for long-running-jobs)
+delivery_mode: :at_most_once,
 ```

 ### PubSub emulator